 We are determined to ensure all our students leave with an enduring foundation for life and their futures.
 We want them to have the qualifications, skills and values that they need to live safe and fulfilled lives, but also to know that they can overcome adversity, remain true to their purpose, and be of service to others.

-I hope that you will come and see us and, if you do, you will see that we do not just have aims, we live them and sometimes make dreams come true.
+We hope that you will come and see us and, if you do, you will see that we do not just have aims, we live them and sometimes make dreams come true.

 The first time my daughter and I visited the school she said to me “that is a happy school no question.”
 The scholastic achievements of the school are evident and an easy measure for a school to demonstrate.
 What is hard to quantify is the holistic development of a pupil at which, in my experience, Windermere School excels.